Path to War: Plot

-After each escalation, General Wheeler and General William Westmoreland (Tom Skerritt) state that victory is close and with additional troops it can be achieved.
-Westmoreland submits a plan which calls for big increase in troops and the start of bombing of North Vietnam.
-Johnson has a meeting where Clifford argues against escalation stating that Johnson has been elected by a huge majority and withdrawing now cannot hurt him.
-McNamara argues that if the USA pulls out now, the country's prestige with our Allies will suffer.
-He is still confident that the increase of troops and the start of bombing will lead to a negotiated peace.
-Johnson is convinced and approves the escalation and the start of bombing.
+After each escalation, General Wheeler and General William Westmoreland (Tom Skerritt) state that final victory can only be achieved with additional troops.
+A plan by Westmoreland outlines massive increases in troops and the bombing of North Vietnam.
+Clifford argues against escalation and suggests Johnson's election by majority means withdrawing cannot hurt him politically.
+McNamara argues a US withdrawal would damage the country's prestige and relationship with allies, and remains confident that troop increases and bombing will lead to a negotiated peace.
+Johnson approves both.